google/zetasql/README.md

 sudo docker run --init -it -h=$(hostname) -p 8080:8080 zetasql execute_query --web
 ```

-If you are using MacOS with an Apple M1/M2 chip, add the additional argument
+If you are using MacOS with Apple's M series chip, add the additional argument
 `--platform=linux/amd64`:

 ```bash